qyurila/inventorysorter/README.md

 A Minecraft mod for simple inventory sorting, now in configurable order.
 Forked from [Inventory Sorter by cpw](https://github.com/cpw/inventorysorter).

+The default sort order is ported from **[Quark](https://quarkmod.net/)'s Inventory Sorting** feature.

+Some bugfixes and improvements were also added.
+More information below.

+Supports Forge 1.18.2, 1.19.2 and 1.20.1 for now.

+## Cautions

 This fork is meant to be a **drop-in replacement** for the original mod.
 **Delete** the original mod first to prevent accidental conflicts!

-Currently only supports Forge 1.18.2 and 1.19.2.

-The default sort order is ported from **[Quark](https://quarkmod.net/)'s Inventory Sorting** feature.
-More information below.
+Also, I don't test this mod on multiplayer servers so there might be some issues that don't present in the original.
+Please report any issues if you find any.

 ## Links